 Whitworth University is located in Spokane, Washington and was first established in 1890.
 It is a Christian liberal arts college that is affiliated with the Presbyterian Church.
 Its motto is “Education of Mind and Heart”, and for good reason.
 The university’s Presbyterian affiliation plays an integral role in instilling core moral values in their students that prepare them for success and happiness.
 Whitworth is also an excellent school in terms of academics, but what truly sets them apart is the autonomy they allow for their on-campus students.
 There are ten residence halls, and each residence hall holds town hall-style meetings to determine the rules for that academic year.
 They also promote community building with “primetime” every day from 8pm to 10pm that offers students the opportunity to decompress from academic stress.

 Goshen College is the home of the “Goshen Core,” a philosophy where students are prepared to face any challenge.
 By approaching situations in both a faith-based and open-minded manner, Goshen graduates can find solutions to complex problems.
 Peace and productivity are the dual ideals students at Goshen strive to achieve.
-This nationally-ranked liberal arts college, located in Goshen, Illinois, offers 37 majors and four graduate degree programs.
+This nationally-ranked liberal arts college, located in Goshen, Indiana, offers 37 majors and four graduate degree programs.